graphpaperpress/Sell-Media/readme.txt

 == Changelog ==

 = 1.6.5 =
+* Tweak: Added tweak from [@NETLINK](https://github.com/NETLINK) so PayPal IPN URL can be added as a param.
-* Added support for WPML
+* Tweak: Added support for WPML

 = 1.6.4 =
 * Feature: Added various hooks and filters